yugen-ok/AiRT/README.md

 → LLM selects a tool
 → Tool executes locally
 → Structured retrieval result
-↓ (loop back to Decide or continue to Respond)
-[ Respond Node ]
+↓ (Decide determines if to loop back to Retrieve or continue to Respond) [ Respond Node ]
 → LLM synthesizes an answer
 → Output is schema-validated